How Disney Interactive’s CRM provides an Excellent Customer Experience

 Customer Relationship Management software (CRM) is an integral part of building and maintaining award-winning customer service and experience.
-To get a better idea of some of the challenges and benefits of working in a CRM (especially in larger teams), I sat down with Jenn Georgeson, a Client Success Specialist at Two Hat Securities and former Language Support Rep at Disney Interactive.
+To get a better idea of some of the challenges and benefits of working in a CRM (especially in larger teams), We sat down with Jenn Georgeson, a Client Success Specialist at Two Hat Securities and former Language Support Rep at Disney Interactive.

 The customer and player support team at Disney Interactive is unique in many ways.
 It has over a hundred support representatives and manages dozens of products.
 Because their products spanned the globe, their support is nearly 24/7 with the majority of their team located in one office.
 Disney Interactive is able to increase their support team during peak hours and keep it light for regions who aren’t as active.